-What Is the Average Cost to Install a Garage Door in New Jersey?
+What Affects the Cost of Garage Door Installation in New Jersey?

 Garage Door Installation In NJ

-- Door size: A single-car door uses less material and fewer labor hours than a double-car door so this directly affects the price of the garage door size.
+- Door size: A single-car door uses less material and fewer labor hours than a double-car door.
+Size alone shifts the total.

 What Other Costs Are Involved in Garage Door Installation in NJ?